Emilianissimo/Fantom-Chat-P2P-IPv6-Chat/TESTING_NOTES.md

 - macOS (interface index like %11, e.g. fe80::c3e:e516:261:d28e%11)

 ## 🔍 Key Observations
+- Windows works on WI-FI and Ethernet.
+For MacX we search for en0 which is Wi-Fi.

 - Link-local addresses (those starting with fe80::) require a zone ID (%interfaceIndex) to function correctly.